-Voting Pro oposal Board Recommendation ltem 1 To elect the trustees of the Trust ("Trustees") $\checkmark$ ltem 2 To appoint Ernst & Young LLP as the auditors and authorize the Trustees to fix its remuneration $\checkmark$ ltem 3 To consider, and if thought advisable, to approve the non- binding advisory say-on-pay resolution on executive compensation ~
+Voting Proposal Board Recommendation Item 1 To elect the trustees of the Trust ("Trustees") ~ Item 2 To appoint Ernst & Young LLP as the auditors and authorize the Trustees to fix its remuneration ~ Item 3 To consider, and if thought advisable, to approve the non-binding advisory say-on-pay resolution on executive compensation ✓

-In addition, unitholders will receive the audited financial statements and the auditor's report for the year ended December 31, 2019 and consider any other business that may be properly brought before the Meeting.
+In addition, unitholders will receive the audited financial statements and the auditor's report for the year ended December 31, 2020 and consider any other business that may be properly brought before the Meeting.

-The record date for the determination of those unitholders entitled to this notice of Meeting (this "Notice of Meeting") is the close of business on March 25, 2020.
-Accompanying this Notice of Meeting is a Management Information Circular (the "Circular") dated March 30, 2020, and a form of proxy.
-Unitholders who are unable to attend the Meeting are entitled to be represented by proxy and are requested to date, sign and return the instrument of proxy, or other appropriate form of proxy, in accordance with the instructions included in the Circular.
-To ensure your vote is counted, proxies must be received by Killam's transfer agent, Computershare Investor Services Inc., at 1500 Robert-Bourassa Blvd, 7th floor, Montreal, Quebec, H3A 3S8 by 1:30 p.m. on May 5, 2020.
+The record date for the determination of those unitholders entitled to this Notice of Meeting (this "Notice of Meeting") is the close of business on March 24, 2021.
+Accompanying this Notice of Meeting is a Management Information Circular (the "Circular") dated March 26, 2021, and a form of proxy.
+Due to COVID-19 social distancing restrictions, unitholders are encouraged to attend via webcast only.
+Unitholders are encouraged to be represented by proxy and are requested to date, sign and return the instrument of proxy, or other appropriate form of proxy, in accordance with the instructions included in the Circular.
+To ensure your vote is counted, proxies must be received by Killam's transfer agent, Computershare Investor Services Inc., at 1500 Robert-Bourassa Blvd, 7th floor, Montreal, Quebec, H3A 3S8 by 10:30 a.m. on May 5, 2021.

-Dated at Halifax, Nova Scotia, this 30th day of March, 2020.
+Dated at Halifax, Nova Scotia, this 26th day of March, 2021.